B-Artech/volatility_app/README.md

 # Stock Daily Return Distribution App
-> Is a Dash-based web application that visualizes and analyzes the daily return distribution of a user-specified stock.
+> It's a Dash-based web application that visualizes and analyzes the return distribution of a any asste that is available on Yahoo Finance.

 The app calculates:
->  logarithmic daily returns,
-> high-to-low simple return and Open to Close simple returns,
+> Daily, Weekly and Monthly Returns Distributions,
+  I have used Log return for Close Return this is more standardised way of calculation used in broad way in case we experience more volatile assets.
+> High-to-low and Open-to-Close uses Simple Return calculation.
->  displaying them in three interactive histograms with return statistics and standard deviation levels.
+> Displaying them in three adjustable interactive histograms, bins for histograms are set to auto mode but we can adjust them manually.
+>

-* It provides a statistical summary in tables, showing metrics like mean returns, frequency of positive/negative returns, and standard deviation bounds for volatility.
+* It provides a statistical summary in tables, showing metrics like mean returns, frequency of positive/negative returns, and standard deviation bounds for diferent level of volatility.
 * The cumulative return for the selected period is displayed prominently.
 * The app offers a clear and insightful way to explore asset historical performance.
 ## Feel free to contact me if you would like to contribute to this project :)